According to Ayurveda, the traditional medical system of India, it’s best to take Ashwagandha with milk. Why?

-This herb has been studied as adaptogenic, antioxidant, anticancer, anxiolytic, antidepressant, cardioprotective, thyroid modulating, immunomodulating, antibacterial, antifungal, anti-inflammatory, neuroprotective, cognitive enhancing and hematopoietic agent.23
+This herb has been studied as adaptogenic, antioxidant, anticancer, anxiolytic, antidepressant and cardioprotective.
+It is shown to have thyroid modulating, immunomodulating, antibacterial, antifungal, anti-inflammatory, neuroprotective, cognitive enhancing and hematopoietic effects.23

-In recent research on milk it is found that the phospholipids and glycosphingolipids present in it 24 have functional roles in a number of reactions, such as binding cations, help to stabilize emulsions, affect enzymes on the globule surface, cell-cell interactions, differentiation, proliferation, immune recognition, transmembrane signaling and as receptors for certain hormones and growth factors.
+In recent research on milk it was found that it contains phospholipids and glycosphingolipids.24 These have functional roles in a number of reactions.
+They help in binding cations, stabilizing emulsions and affecting enzymes on the globule surface.
+They promote cell-cell interactions, differentiation, proliferation, immune recognition, transmembrane signaling and act as receptors for certain hormones and growth factors.

 Gangliosides, one of the components found in milk, are also present in nerve tissues.25,26 Due to the presence of these components in milk, it promotes the absorption of herbs more significantly than others do.

-So, milk is the best option of anupana (vehicle) for Ayurvedic herbs like Ashwagandha.
-Milk synergistically enhances its action on the nervous tissue and brain and other functions like boosting the immunity and growth.
+So, milk is the best vehicle for Ayurvedic herbs like Ashwagandha.
+Milk synergistically enhances its action on the nervous tissue and brain, boosts immunity and encourages growth.

 Time-Tested Uses Of Ashwagandha With Milk + Traditional Ayurvedic Remedies

 Please note that milk, when taken warm, is easily digestible and helps to destroy Kapha and Vata dosha.
 If you wish to take Ashwagandha with milk, consult your healthcare provider to ensure it’s right for you.
-Enjoy it in warm, boiled milk for best results.
+For best results, enjoy it warm, in milk that has been boiled.

 1. Male And Female Infertility